A worthy upgrade for 1Dx, 1D C or 5D Mark III owners?

-As it is though, my handy (and much smaller) Panasonic GH4 is currently perfect for my 4K video and 1080p video at 60fps needs and I can use my Canon lenses with it.
-I can even have dual XLR output on the GH4 if I were to opt for the over-priced base unit.
+As it is though, my handy (and much smaller) Panasonic GH5 is currently perfect for my 4K 60p video and 1080p video at 120fps needs.
+Plus I can use my Canon lenses with it.
+I can even have dual XLR output on the GH4 if I were to opt for the audio unit.

 What else will $6,000 get you?

 Those with more money sense will realise that for a snip more than $6k, they could get the EOS 5DSR for $3,900 (for stills).
 Or a Panasonic GH5 for $1,900 (for 4K, 10-bit video) and a Metabones Speedbooster for $1000.

 A superb camera but out of my price range right now.
 Oh well, I will just have to wait and see what the Canon EOS 5D Mark IV comes up with (unless the Canon EOS 1Dx Mark II is the 5D Mark IV).